5-year BS-MS Program

 - BS-MS Degree Requirements

-NOTE: Students who are in Liberal Arts and Sciences (CS/Math and CS/Stat) are not eligible for this BS/MS 5 year program.
+NOTE: Students in Liberal Arts and Sciences (CS/Math, CS/Stat, or CS+X) are not eligible for this BS/MS 5-year program.
 This joint program was negotiated between the College of Engineering and the Graduate College.

-Applications for the B.S./M.S. program will open on February 1st and the deadline to submit is March 15th.
+Applications for the B.S./M.S. program open on August 1st, and the submission deadline is September 15th.
 This program only has a fall entrance.
-An informational session is held mid October for all interested undergrads to learn more about the program and the application process.
+An informational session will be held in mid-October for all interested undergrads to learn more about the program and the application process.

-Applicants must submit the following applications materials by the deadline to be considered for the program.
-If there are any questions regarding the applications process, please contact Mary Beth Kelley at email@example.com or Kara MacGregor at firstname.lastname@example.org.
+Applicants must submit the following application materials by the deadline to be considered for the program.
+If there are any questions regarding the application process, please contact Kara MacGregor at firstname.lastname@example.org.

-- Staring in 2017, applications for the B.S./M.S. program must be submitted through the university's Online Application system.
+- Applications for the B.S./M.S. program must be submitted through the university's Online Application system.
 Please select "Computer Science - BS/MS" as the "Degree Name".

-- Please review and follow Application Process & Requirements to submit your application.
+- Please review and follow the Application Process & Requirements to submit your application.

-- Note: Current intenrational undergraduate students do not need to submit TOEFL/IELTS scores.
+- Note: Current international undergraduate students do not need to submit TOEFL/IELTS scores for admissions.
+However, scores would be required to be eligible for Teaching Assistantship appointments.

 Acceptance into the Program